AmbitiousFlo/Book-Search-Engine/README.md

-# BookSearchEngine
+# Book Search Engine

-## Description
+## Overview

-This application allows users to login, search, and save books to their personal book lists.
-They are able to log into their account to view their lists and remove books from the list if necessary.
+Book Search Engine is a web application that enables users to log in, search for books, and create personal book lists.
+Users can log into their accounts, search for books by title or author, save preferred books to their lists, and manage their saved books.
+The application offers a seamless experience for book enthusiasts to organize and keep track of their reading interests.

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)